RunquanYe/Java/README.md

 # Java

-### Hello, 😄, to see more of my projects in other languages, take a look at 👉 my [Demo Projects Board](https://github.com/RunquanYe/DemoProjects).
+Hello, 😄, to see more of my projects in other languages, please take a look at 👉 my [Demo Projects Board](https://github.com/RunquanYe/DemoProjects).
 ---

 ## My Java Projects